 110 (Tier 8)

 At tier 8 the 110 will also draw comparisons to the Russian tier 8 heavy tank the IS-3.
 Armor wise they share the same “pike nose” layout which is best when pointing directly at the enemy and the frontal layout is very good at tier 8.
 The lower glacis is rather weak at over 150m but if you fight at 50-100m you can have enemies “shoot down” into it thus making it fairly strong and frustrating the hell out of them.
 Aside from the increased armor protection the 110 plays similar to the IS-2 in that it is decently mobile, has iffy gun depression, and packs a hard hitting arsenal of guns.
 Unlock the 100mm before moving onto the tier 9 WZ-111 to save yourself the horror of a tier 9 stock grind.

 Tier 9 sees your armor drop a tad since at tier 9 the WZ-111 1-4’s armor will not protect you against tier 9/10 guns.
-The turret is protected somewhat and the hull armor will bounce poorly aimed shots due to its angles but overall the armor is not a strong point of this tank.
+The turret is protected somewhat and the hull armor will bounce poorly aimed shots due to it’s angles but overall the armor is not a strong point of this tank.
 What the WZ-111 has is very good speed for a heavy tank and it equips a monstrous 130mm top gun with 490 alpha that at tier 9 is very deadly.
 Aside from the slightly low armor you play this similar to the IS-2/110 and try to poke out, hit someone for 490+ damage, and then move back into cover.
 Avoid open fields or places where you find yourself needing to fight at long ranges.

-113 Weak Spots: http://wotguru.com/weak-spot-guide-113/
+113 Weak Spots: https://wotguru.com/weak-spot-guide-113/